Why Corporates in the GCC Need Regular IT Security Audits – Audits Explained

 2. Ensure independence – Use third-party auditors to avoid internal bias.

-3. Adopt continuous auditing – Combine scheduled reviews with automated monitoring.
+3. Adopt continuous auditing – Combine scheduled reviews with automation.

 4. Focus on high-impact risks – Prioritise critical systems and sensitive data.

-5. Document rigorously – Keep evidence for regulators, insurers, and board reporting.
+5. Document rigorously – Evidential Data for regulators, insurers & board.

 These practices ensure audits translate into long-term resilience.